fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/writeup.md

 LLMs are inherently non-deterministic.
 RTFlow offers a way to control non-determinism to keep the overall system stable.
 As applications move from being human-centric to being more autonomous, we will need increasingly sophisticated methods to manage non-determinism.
 RTFlow's approach is to inject a deterministic state machine in the mix to effect such control.

-Given the relatively simple building blocks of RTFlow, we can construct rich agentic systems that can support many realtime needs with the ability to dial-in the desired degree of control, as needed.
+Given the relatively simple building blocks of RTFlow, we can construct rich agentic systems that can support many realtime needs with the ability to dial-in the desired degree of control, when needed.

 ## 2. RTOpenAI
 RTOpenAI wraps the OpenAI realtime voice API for native mobile(+) apps.
 Its two key features are a) support for the [WebRTC](https://webrtc.org/) protocol; and b) **strongly-typed realtime protocol messages**.
 These are discussed next.